nathan-elo/CSD/README.md

-First version of the CSD scripts.
+Final version of CSD algorithm.
-Two algorithms separated in the function scripts.
-In the main.py, a network is arbitrarily created for now.
+Should run really efficiently.